Melaleuca lanceolata (Moonah Tree)

 Share this product

-About Melaleuca lanceolata (Moonah Tree)
+About Your New Melaleuca lanceolata (Moonah Tree)

 Melaleuca lanceolata, known as the Moonah Tree, is a distinctive evergreen tree or large shrub native to coastal Australia.
 Growing 4–10 meters tall and 3–6 meters wide, it forms a dense, bushy canopy with narrow, aromatic lance-shaped leaves.